-When you were younger, you were surrounded by others in a similar life stage with many shared interests.
-But that changes quite a bit once you’re out of school and thrown into the “real world,” notes Dr. Colleen Mullen, a psychologist and family therapist.
+When you were younger, you were surrounded by others in a similar life stage with shared interests.
+But that changes once you’re out of school and thrown into the “real world,” notes Dr. Colleen Mullen, a psychologist and family therapist.
 “As adults, you have to search, work at, and cultivate new connections,” she says.
 “You can no longer assume that just because you are in a similar place you have anything that bonds you to each other.”

-Here’s another reality: People tend to have up more walls as adults — we’re more afraid of rejection, may have some social anxiety, and perhaps even have a case of “set in our ways” that makes us resistant to opening our door to new people.
+People also tend to have up more walls as adults — we’re more afraid of rejection, may have some social anxiety, and perhaps even have a case of “set in our ways” that makes us resistant to opening our door to new people.
 We’re also pretty dang busy!
 The good news is that creating authentic friendships in adulthood can be done.
 You just need to put yourself out there, lower your walls a bit, and figure out ways to meet new friends in your area and really foster those relationships.

-How to Make Friends in a New City
+Ways to Make Friends in a New City

 Making friends in a new city begins with, well, meeting people.
 If you’re not sure what to do if you have no friends just yet, start with the following suggestions.